peterorjeff/Ofx.Battleship.Slice/README.md

   - miss = other player turn
 - Game over
   - all ships on board sunk

+## ToDo - Other

+- AutoMapper Configuration Tests

 ## Future
 Some other things to play with in future: